-The Non-Degree MBA program allows prospective students to begin taking MBA courses before becoming matriculated.
-As a Non-Degree student you can take up to five MBA courses (maximum of two per semester).
-These courses will count towards your MBA degree once you are accepted as long as you receive a grade of “B” or better.
+The Non-Degree MBA program allows prospective students to begin taking PMBA courses before becoming matriculated.
+As a Non-Degree student you can take up to four PMBA courses (maximum of two per semester).
+These courses will count towards your MBA degree once you are accepted as long as you receive a grade of “B-” or better.

 Benefits of the Non-Degree Program

-- If you have a low GPA, this is a good way to prove to the Admissions Committee that you can handle the course load of the MBA Program.
+- If you have a low GPA, this is a good way to show the Admissions Committee that you can succeed in MBA-level courses.

-Non-Degree students can take up to five MBA courses (maximum of two per semester).
+Non-Degree students can take up to four MBA courses (maximum of two per semester).

 - ACCT 5121 – Financial Accounting and Reporting